 The Guidance addresses the hazards and measures to reduce the risks of Battery Energy Storage Systems (BESS) when installed on board ships, providing guidance on their design, installation, testing, operation, maintenance, and the training of those who manage their operation.
 This Guidance, aims at supporting a uniform assessment of the safety level of these installations by the Administrations in coherence with the safety goals in the International Conventions and the applicable EU legislation.

 The shore-side dimension

-Operation of electric power-driven ships requires shore-side infrastructure not only for supply of shore power but also for charging secondary battery groups onboard.
+Operation of electric power-driven ships requires shore-side infrastructure, not only for a supply of shore power but also for charging secondary battery groups onboard.
 Interconnectivity and interoperability are key challenges to address for shore-side electricity connection.

 From a safety perspective, two sides of the problem need to be analysed: on the one hand, the safety risks due to the installation of high-capacity batteries onboard ships; and, on the other, the risks coming from the interface between onshore charging stations and the ship itself.
 As a result, EMSA has published its Guidance on Shore-Side Electricity, which is intended to assist in the planning and development of shore-side electricity options, and which is addressed to port authorities and administrations.